Date of Publishing: August 23, 2019

 Holiday Time Off

-California law does not require any business to provide time off for any holiday, nor for it to pay employees a premium holiday or overtime rate (unless the hours worked during the holiday qualify as normal overtime).
+California law does not require any business to provide time off for any holiday.
+Employers also don’t have to pay employees a premium holiday or overtime rate (unless the hours worked during the holiday qualify as normal overtime).

-So, in the eyes of the law (though certainly not for your employees), holidays are just like every other work day.
+So, in the eyes of the law, holidays are just like every other work day.
+As we mentioned before, though, allowing employees to take some holidays off is key for good work-life balance.

 Jury Duty

-Restaurants are required to give employees time off for jury duty, but they are not legally required to pay employees during their jury service.
+Restaurants need to give employees time off for jury duty, but do not need to pay them for that time off during their jury service.
 Additionally, restaurants cannot penalize or fire employees who appear for their summons.

-Jury duty can last anywhere from one hour to one year, the latter being a rather rare circumstance.
-That said, to keep employees satisfied, see if they would be willing to fit in extra shifts in the weeks preceding their service so they don’t lose out on too much pay, while providing extra shift opportunities to those who take shorter shifts in the weeks prior to better accommodate the juror.
+Jury duty can last anywhere from one hour to one year, the latter being a rare circumstance.
+To accommodate the employee, see if they would be willing to fit in extra shifts in the weeks prior so they don’t lose out on too much pay.

 Voting Leave